jitinbisht/UserDashboard/README.md

+### Note

-This is a basic config project
+- This is a basic config project, as requested by team.
+- All features as requested are nearly complete.
+- Due to lack of time some minor details may be missing.

 ## Live link